anjesh/internship-test/data-analysis/scrape-it/readme.md

 ### What you need to do

-* Take a [git class in codeschool](https://www.codeschool.com/courses/try-git) if you haven’t already.
+* If you haven’t already, take a [git class in codeschool](https://www.codeschool.com/courses/try-git).
-* Create a private repo called “yipl-scrape-it” in [bitbucket](https://bitbucket.org)
+* Once complete, create a private repo called “yipl-scrape-it” in [bitbucket](https://bitbucket.org)
-* Solve the problem below
+* Solve the problem detailed below
-* Push your code to the repo (make sure that you have multiple number of commits with proper messages)
+* Push your code to the repo (make sure that you have multiple numbers of commits with proper messages)
 * Invite internship-bitbucket@yipl.com.np to that particular private repo

 #### Problem

-Write code to scrape the data from the following [html page](https://cdn.rawgit.com/anjesh/internship-test/master/data-analysis/scrape-it/exampledata.html) in any one of the following programming languages (node, python, php, golang).
-If you don’t know what scraping is, it’s time to learn now.
+Write code which will scrape the data from the following [html page](https://cdn.rawgit.com/anjesh/internship-test/master/data-analysis/scrape-it/exampledata.html) in any one of the following programming languages (node, python, php, golang).
+If you don’t know what scraping is, now is the time to learn!

-The filename should be run.php, run.py, run.js or run.go.
+The filename should be run.php, run.py, run.js or run.go according to the language you complete the challenge in.

 Your code should run from the cli as shown below.
-If you don’t know how to use cli in one of the given languages, time to learn it as well.
+If you don’t know how to use cli in one of the given languages, it's time to learn this as well.

 In php,
 `php run.php`